akashp5356/GOlang/README.md

 ## 12 Converting data from MYSQL to JSON

 ## 13 Creating EXCEL from JSON data
-Library used:go get github.com/360EntSecGroup-Skylar/excelize
+Library used: github.com/360EntSecGroup-Skylar/excelize
+##
 ## 14 Reading EXCEL using Excelize library
-Library used:go get github.com/xuri/excelize/v2
+Library used: github.com/xuri/excelize/v2
+File no: 39 has the code where you can provide any excel with heading and it will convert the data in map[string]interface{}.
+So you don't have to worry about the heading always it will be mapped accordingly.
 ##
 A complete guide to understand golang programming language, web requests, JSON and creating web APIs with mongoDB